+You will find below an up-to-date list of our current partnerships, their histories, and contact information.
 Generally speaking, tickets are always available through reservation from the MR Box Office and at the door.
+Feel free to contact a venue directly with any questions about the upcoming concert being held there.
 In addition, some venues have their own local ticket selling arrangements, such as at shops or through community organizations.
-MR is pleased to offer affordable tickets to all their concerts.
-Our average price is $20 for general admission and $10 for a special student discount.
-Cecilia Retreat events are by advance reservation only, so make sure you write Barbara at firstname.lastname@example.org to save a spot for one of her next house concerts!
+We are pleased to offer affordable tickets to all our concerts with an average price of $20 for general admission and $10 for students.
+Cecilia's Retreat events are available by advance reservation only, so make sure to write Barbara Butler to save a spot for her house concerts!

 Greenwood United Church